-For fiscal 2012, we are anticipating gross margins on fluid sales will remain consistent to those in 2011 based on forecasted drilling activity levels being comparable to those of 2011.
+For the second half of fiscal 2012, we are anticipating gross margins on fluid sales to be similar to those in the first half of 2012 as drilling activity is forecasted to be comparable to that of 2011.
 We are unable to predict the value of the Canadian dollar in relation to foreign currencies in the future; therefore, we are uncertain as to the potential impact on the Company's gross margin in relation to foreign purchases of product.
-The steel distribution division will remain focused on maintaining margins that it experienced in late 2011 and early 2012.
-As steel commodity prices have remained consistent, margins are expected to improve slightly over the first quarter of 2012.
+The steel distribution division will remain focused on maintaining margins it has achieved in 2012.
+As steel commodity prices have remained consistent, margins are expected to improve slightly over the second half of 2012.
 The steel manufacturing division is targeting margins between 20% and 30% based on current raw material costs and estimated finished product sale prices.